 Salaries and Job Outlook for Master’s Degree in Nutrition Holders

-As of May 2020, the annual mean salary for RDs/RDNs is $64,150.
-Jobs for RDs and RDNs, as well as nutritionists and dietitians of all types, are expected to increase by eight percent from 2019 through 2029.
-Often, masters-level nutritionists and dietitians earn more than their counterparts who hold just a bachelor’s degree.
+As of May 2021, the Bureau of Labor Statistics (BLS) reported an average salary of $65,620 for RDs/RDNs.
+Jobs for RDs and RDNs, as well as nutritionists and dietitians of all types, are expected to increase by 11 percent between 2020 and 2030.* Often, masters-level nutritionists and dietitians earn more than their counterparts who hold just a bachelor’s degree.
 As the master’s degree becomes the standard for RDs and RDNs, their salary will likely increase.

 *2021 US Bureau of Labor Statistics salary figures and job growth projections for dietitians and nutritionists reflect national data not school-specific information.
 Conditions in your area may vary.
 Data accessed April 2022.